ciaranrobrien/SwiftUIIndexedList/README.md

 *view* · A container that presents rows of data arranged in a single column.

 Construct the `indices` and the list `content` manually, or provide `data` that conforms to `Indexable` along with `ElementContent` for each element.
-* `accessory`: The scroll interaction accessory to display on top of the list.
+* `accessory`: The scroll accessory to display on top of the list.
 * `selection`: A binding that identifies selected rows.

 ### IndexedScrollView